m0nac0/xaif/README.md

 Windows computer, you won't be able to compile your app for iOS.

 ## Download
-**Please note that xaif has only undergone (limited) testing on Windows.
-It should in theory also work on Linux and macOS, but this hasn't been tested, yet.**
+**Please note that xaif has only undergone (limited) testing on Windows and Linux (Ubuntu).
+It should in theory also work on macOS, but this hasn't been tested, yet.**

 To get xaif, you can either clone this repository with git, or download it as a zip-file from Github (green button titled "Code") and unzip it to any location.